-Teachers: Nikki Payne and Dianne Tennent
+Teachers: Nikki Payne, Dianne Tennent and Helen Benge

 As a department we believe that creativity is a vital component of a lifelong learner.
 It is our aim to develop independent learners by empowering our students to take responsibility for their own learning and to assist them in creating art using both new information and by building on their own prior personal and cultural knowledge.

 We encourage our students to think critically and solve problems in creative ways, nurturing a range of transferable life skills which include co-operation, leadership, flexibility and thoughtful risk taking.
 We consider that these skills will be crucial in their future lives.

 Year 9 Art is a 10 week course that introduces students to developing ideas and practical knowledge using a variety of different art media, processes and procedures.
 Practical work will cover a selection from: drawing, painting, printmaking, three dimensions and design.
 Students will learn how to communicate, interpret and understand the Visual Arts in context with topics such as: abstract shapes, organic forms, still life and Pasifika design.

 Year 10 Art is an option and students are given opportunities to work in a range of media whilst learning about the conventions of Art.
 Creative and technical skills are developed through experimentation with art ideas.
 Practical work will cover a variety of media, processes and procedures, including drawing, painting, print-making, sculpture and photography.
 A three-dimensional activity will be undertaken and basic camera skills and photography conventions will be covered.
 Year 10 Art enables students to learn how to communicate, interpret and understand the Visual Arts.
 This is vital preparation for NCEA Level 1 Visual Art.
 Topics include: Cubism, flax weaving, landscapes, portraits, sculptural forms and photography.